Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 It’s worth noting that the Coffee Gator’s customer support is great.

-If you accidentally have an issue with your stainless steel coffee press, you can count on them to make things right.
+If you accidentally have an issue with your stainless steel French press, you can count on them to make things right.

 Along with the device itself, you will also get a tiny travel coffee container.